DanielBprojects/GriffinBlockchain/README.md

 - **P2P Transactions**: Users can negotiate prices, enabling peer-to-peer transactions without intermediaries.

 - **Smart Contracts**: GriffinBlockchain supports smart contracts that automate and enforce predefined terms and conditions for trades.

+## Marketpalce
+   The GriffinBlockchain marketplace is a dynamic hub for connecting buyers and sellers of rare items within your local network.
+Here, users can find, list, and negotiate the purchase and sale of unique and valuable items, all facilitated by the secure and efficient GriffinBlockchain technology.